SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Experiments

-\nparagraph{Influence of Focal Length.} Table \ref{tab:spvloc-fov} depicts the performance difference between a variant trained with a known camera focal length and a focal length-independent network trained with varying focal lengths (ranging from 45 to 135 degrees).
+\nparagraph{Influence of Focal Length.} \Cref{tab:spvloc-fov} depicts the performance difference between a variant trained with a known camera focal length and a focal length-independent network trained with varying focal lengths (ranging from 45 to 135 degrees).
 The fixed focal length network performs slightly better with matching images but loses precision with test images of different focal lengths.
 In contrast, the focal length-independent network demonstrates the capability to handle such differences.
 We argue that the significantly enhanced flexibility of the latter justifies the minor performance degradation in practical, real-world scenarios.

 \nparagraph{Influence of Camera Rotation Angles.} The range of pitch and roll angles the network is able to handle is determined by the variations of angles seen during training.
-We train the network for ZInD using a angle variation of $\pm 22^{\circ}$ and test with images where the average variation increases from $0$ to $20^{\circ}$ in steps of $\pm 5^{\circ}$.
-Table \ref{tab:angle} shows only a slight increase in median errors for rotation and translation as the rotation angles in test images increase.
-This demonstrates robust estimation, even for larger roll and pitch variations.
-Assuming a further increase in pitch, there will be a point where images predominantly capture ceiling or floor, making localization impossible.
+We train the network for ZInD using a angle variation of $\pm 22^{\circ}$ and test with images where the range of variation increases from $0^{\circ}$ to $20^{\circ}$ in steps of $\pm 5^{\circ}$. \Cref{tab:angle} shows only a slight increase in median errors for rotation and translation as the rotation angles in test images increase.
+The chosen ranges represent a significant coverage and offer substantial improvements over existing methods.
+In indoor scenes, larger camera tilt often results in images dominated by the ceiling or floor, rendering them unsuitable for semantic matching.

-\nparagraph{Limitations.} In large spaces with repeating room layouts, the effectiveness of the approach may be constrained by the limited level of detail in the semantic reference model.
-Nevertheless, there is an opportunity to enhance the S3D format by incorporating additional semantic classes and more structural information.
-This could involve the inclusion of features such as staircases, galleries, or even more specific semantic details like sanitary installations.
-Moreover, input images must at least depict a minimal amount of room structure to be matched.
+\nparagraph{Limitations.} In large spaces with repeating room layouts, the approach's effectiveness may be constrained by the limited level of detail in the semantic reference model.
+However, enhancing the S3D format by adding more semantic classes and structural information, such as staircases or sanitary installations, could reduce ambiguities.